Meet a substantial contributor to the study of cardiovascular disease and the first black Ph.D. in Chemistry.

 Marie Maynard Daly was not only the first black person to receive a Ph.D. in Chemistry, but she also made scientific contributions to the study of cardiovascular disease.

-Overcoming hurdles of racial and gender bias Marie Maynard Daly is the first black woman to receive a Ph.D. in Chemistry in the United States.
-Daly made significant contributions researching: the chemistry of histones, protein synthesis, the relationships between cholesterol and hypertension, and creatine’s uptake by muscle cells.
+Overcoming Hurdles of racial and gender bias Marie Maynard Daly is the first black woman to receive a Ph.D. in Chemistry in the United States.
+Daly made significant contributions to research: the chemistry of histones, protein synthesis, the relationships between cholesterol and hypertension, and creatine uptake by muscle cells.
 In addition to her historical research, she was committed to developing programs to increase the enrollment of minority students in medical school and graduate science programs.

 Interest in Science

-Daly wanted to go back to school for her Ph.D., but the programs were costly.
+Daly wanted to return to school for her Ph.D., but the programs were costly.
 She received a fellowship to work at Dr. Mary Caldwell’s lab at Columbia University.
-Caldwell (1890-1972) had received her Ph.D. at Columbia in 1921 and went on to become its first woman chemistry professor.
-Caldwell, known for her research that made her a world authority on the digestive enzyme amylase.
-Daly ended up working at the lab to save money for her Ph.D., but that’s when World War II’s demand for new scientists intervened.
-With the help of Caldwell, Daly obtained the funding from the university to help in her full-time study of chemistry.
-Caldwell played a pivotal role in supporting and mentoring a woman of color to succeed in STEM.
+Caldwell (1890-1972) received her Ph.D. at Columbia in 1921 and went on to become its first woman chemistry professor—Caldwell, is known for her research that made her a world authority on the digestive enzyme amylase.
+Daly worked at the lab to save money for her Ph.D., but that’s when World War II’s demand for new scientists intervened.
+With the help of Caldwell, Daly obtained funding from the university to help in her full-time chemistry study.
+Caldwell was pivotal in supporting and mentoring a woman of color to succeed in STEM.

 For two years, Daly taught at Howard University in Washington, DC.
 However, she received a grant from the American Cancer Society to support her postdoctoral research, joining Alfred E. Mirsky, a pioneer in molecular biology, at the Rockefeller Institute in New York.
 At Rockefeller, she studied cell nuclei and their contents.
-Before Watson and Crick, and Franklin had discovered the structure of DNA in 1953, and before Hershey and Chase confirmed its role as the carrier of genetic information in 1952.
+Before Watson, Crick, and Franklin had discovered DNA structure in 1953, and Hershey and Chase confirmed its role as the carrier of genetic information in 1952.

 In 1960, she became an assistant professor at the Albert Einstein College of Medicine at Yeshiva University.
 In 1971, Daly was promoted to associate professor of Biochemistry.
 There she published journals in Circulation Research, Lipid Research, and the American Journal of Physiology.